laravel-mix/laravel-mix/docs/faq.md

 }
 ```

 When referencing a relative path, always think in terms of the current file.
-As such, Webpack will look for `resources/assets/img/example.jpg`.
+As such, webpack will look for `resources/assets/img/example.jpg`.
 If it can't find it, it'll then begin searching for the file location, including within `node_modules`.
 If it still can't be found, you'll receive the error:

 ```
  ERROR  Failed to compile with 1 errors

 This dependency was not found in node_modules:
 ```

 You have two possible solutions:

 1. Make sure that `resources/assets/img/example.jpg` exists.
 2. Add the following to your `webpack.mix.js` file to disable CSS url() processing.

 ```